HUSD Market Capitalization Reaches $8.51 Million (HUSD)

 About HUSD

 HUSD’s launch date was July 20th, 2019.
 HUSD’s total supply is 222,593,861 tokens.
+The official website for HUSD is www.stcoins.com.
+The official message board for HUSD is medium.com/@stablecoin_husd.
 HUSD’s official Twitter account is @stablecoin_husd and its Facebook page is accessible here.
-HUSD’s official message board is medium.com/@stablecoin_husd.
-The official website for HUSD is www.stcoins.com.

 The coin has been listed on the Huobi exchange platform and can be converted to any of the four stable coins supported by the stable coin solution: PAX, TUSD, GUSD, and USDC.
 For investors, they can deposit any of the stable coins on the all-in-one stable coin solution, and it will immediately convert it and store it as HUSD.
 When investors want to withdraw their coins, they have withdrawal options to choose from any of the four stable coins.”

-It is usually not currently possible to buy alternative cryptocurrencies such as HUSD directly using US dollars.
-Investors seeking to trade HUSD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy HUSD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as HUSD directly using US dollars.
+Investors seeking to trade HUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HUSD using one of the exchanges listed above.

 Receive News & Updates for HUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.